laravel/nova-docs/1.0/resources/fields.md

 Each Nova resource contains a `fields` method.
 This method returns an array of fields, which generally extend the `Laravel\Nova\Fields\Field` class.
 Nova ships with a variety of fields out of the box, including fields for text inputs, booleans, dates, file uploads, Markdown, and more.

-To add a field to a resource, we can simply list it in the resource's `fields` method.
+To add a field to a resource, we can simply add it to the resource's `fields` method.
 Typically, fields may be created using their static `make` method.
 This method accepts several arguments; however, you usually only need to pass the "human readable" name of the field.
-Nova will automatically "snake case" this string to determine the underlying database column name:
+Nova will automatically "snake case" this string to determine the underlying database column:

 ```php
 use Laravel\Nova\Fields\ID;